Compute

 Figure 1 shows the hybrid cloud network planning that uses an enterprise router and a global DC gateway.
 Two VPCs and the global DC gateway are attached to the enterprise router.
 Table 2 describes the networking planning details.

-Figure 1 Hybrid cloud network set up using an enterprise router and a global DC gateway
+Figure 1 Hybrid cloud network that you set up using an enterprise router and a global DC gateway

 Table 1 Network traffic flows